daniel5151/blog/content/post/c-is-not-dependency-free.md

 <!--more-->

 > To keep things simple, I'll be focusing exclusively on C, though it should be
 > noted that everything here applies to C++ as well.
-While not a strict subset
+While not a strict superset
 > of C, C++ inherits most of C's language design and standard library, making it
 > equally susceptible to the issues outlined below.